hazelcast/hazelcast/site/docs/api/data-structures.md

 The currently supported primitives are:

-* `FencedLock` is a distributed and re-enrant lock implementation of `java.util.concurrent.Lock`
+* `FencedLock` is a distributed and re-entrant lock implementation of `java.util.concurrent.Lock`
 * `ISemaphore` is the distributed implementation of Java `Semaphore`
 * `CountdownLatch` implements the Java equivalent in a distributed